chai314/UnpossibleCathexis/content/posts/skhh.md

 {{< /lead >}}

 Unlimited braggadocio!
-Young one, I hear you –
+Young one, I hear you, yet –

 You hear this pound?
 This death metal drum solo with the beats per minute of a black hummingbird’s flap.
 These frequencies to humanity, the chit-chat of quasars.
 This stampede of endorphins inundating every throbbing organ in my being.
 My muscles are a superheterodyne churning actin and myosin into liquid power and smoke-blue pain.
 I’m a reactor running on perpetual meltdown, the hull of my flesh a greenhouse dome ensnaring every ounce of obliteration I could unleash if I so willed so easily on this fragile Earth.
 My beloved planet.
 My cross to bear.

 Man, that’s cool and all, but all I’m trying to –

 I’m adamantine.
 My piss is the Styx.
 All passengers aboard, may I have your attention, please?
 I said please, so I presume I have it.
 Kindly take a gander at the spectacle by your window-sides.
 This is the actual, glorious Styx, flush and lush, fetched to you tonight from the vault of the Gods.
-All at the cost of a cheap train ride?
-Boy, what a deal\!
+All at the modest cost of a cheap train ride?
+Boy, what a buy.
+What a bargain of the billions\!

 That’s not very decent buddy.
 Clearly you’re not thinking straight.
 Just listen to me.

 Thank you, Spike\!
 Tom thought long and hard for once in his life.
 Gazed into the chasm and... you know what Tom saw? *Mise en abyme.* What Tom needs to do is stop giving a hang...
 Et tu, Toodles?
 Forced me to choose between you and my moral drive.
-You vivisect the fiber of my being, and proceed to throw me out, just like that hag Two Shoes did.
+You vivisect the fiber of my being, and proceed to throw me out... just like that hag Two Shoes.

 Buddy, Tom?
 I’m Tom too – I’m Thomas the Tank Engine.
-Tom, I need you to shut up and listen clearly.
-I’m gonna slow down at that bend, you’re gonna hop off, and we’re gonna agree to agree that it’s just not your day.
+Tom, I need you to cease your yap and shut your trap and listen to me clearly.
+For five flaming seconds, can you do that, Tom?
+Are you listening?
+Now I’m gonna slow down at that bend, and you’re gonna hop off, and we’re gonna agree to agree that it’s just not your day.

 …Thomas.
 You’re me?

 Zip it, I said.
 God.
 You have broken the locomotive law tonight more times than I can count on my cars.
-But no cops need to know about this scene you've made atop my engine, if you just go now.
+But I'm a reasonable tank engine.
+No cops need to know about this scene you've made atop my upper deck, if you just go now.
 Capisce?

 Thomas, my friend.
 I am the exegesis of a schizo’s magnum opus.
 My middle name is Bazooka.
 I’m a pyramid of deliriants served upon a magnifying glass.
 A kitty of prey, the apex, the lionized one.

+You are, aren't you.
 No doubt.

 Thomas, I concede.
 From this moment on I’ll never judge, never jury, never execute.
 My impalpable limits will remain the only unknown, the true Beyond.